MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 1. Go to search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop** and choose the related link.
 2. Choose the **New** action.
 3. Fill in the **Code** field.
-4. Fill in **Shopify URL** field with URL to online shop you want to connect to.
+4. Type URL in **Shopify URL** field to online shop you want to connect to.
-5. Activate **Enabled** toggle, review and accept terms and conditions.
+5. Activate **Enabled** toggle, review and accept, terms and conditions.
-6. Choose the **Request Access** action.5.
-Choose the **Request Access** action.
+6. Choose the **Request Access** action.
-7. If prompted login into your Shopify account, review privacy and permissions details and choose **Install App** button.
+7. If prompted, sign-in into your Shopify account, review privacy and permissions and choose **Install App** button.

 Repeat steps 2-7 for all online shops you want to connect.

 ### Next steps

 Now your online shop is connected to [!INCLUDE[prod_short](../includes/prod_short.md)].
-In next steps you will define how and what to synchronize.
+In next steps, you'll define how and what to synchronize.

 - [Synchronize Items](synchronize-items.md)
 - [Synchronize Customers](synchronize-customers.md)